-Augustin Tronou wants to go to college and he believes a basketball scholarship is his best way to afford it.
+Augustin Tronou wants to go to college and he believes a basketball scholarship is his best way to get there.
 “Basketball is my passion but you’ve got to go to school.
 If you don’t go to school, you can’t be successful,” he said.
 “Some people try to define me through basketball.
 It’s not who I am," he said.
 "I’m just a young man trying to make something out of nothing.”

-Augustin holds a basketball during orientation for his job at Greencorps Chicago, a job training program through the city of Chicago for young people with barriers to employment.
+Augustin holds a basketball during orientation for his job at Greencorps Chicago, a job training program through the city for young people with barriers to employment.
 The orientation took place in the outdoor playground attached to Alternatives, a youth development center in Chicago's Uptown neighborhood.

-Augustin waits for a walk sign across the street from Uplift high school, where he and his teammates are headed to a workout.
+Augustin waits for a walk sign across the street from Uplift High School, where he and his teammates are headed to a workout.

 In a Morton Grove, IL apartment complex, Augustin gets a tattoo that reads "Family First."